 Pitfall #2: smearing instead of dabbing.

-The natural deodorants I recommend, whether home-made or purchased through online sources like Primal Life Organics or Primal Pit Paste, generally contain baking soda along with their deodorizing essential oils.
+The natural deodorants I recommend, whether home-made or purchased through online sources like Primal Life Organics, generally contain baking soda along with their deodorizing essential oils.
 Baking soda is MAJORLY effective in stopping odor, but some find it too irritating for their skin.
-Sometimes, a spritz of soothing preservative-free aloe juice (I like Lily of the Desert)* before application does the trick.
+Sometimes, a spritz of soothing preservative-free aloe juice (I like Lily of the Desert) before application does the trick.

 More importantly, it’s often the application process that causes the problems.